What are Paleo Paints?

 When I’m not painting or writing, I’m probably smashing rocks or out soaking up some nature and gathering photographs.
 I use the earth around me to create the paints for my works.
 My focus is on the Ozark pigments, but I will on some occasions use sources purchased, donated (people send me rocks!), or collected during travels.
 I love to capture the essence, the very soul of a place, with its earthy colors.

-In direct contrast to that, my favorite subjects are creatures of the air.
+My favorite subjects are creatures of the air.
 Raptors fascinate me because they’re gorgeous, yet deadly.
 I believe I like to paint them not only because they’re challenging, but also because they’re a dynamic opposite of the earth from which my paints are made.

 When I choose a subject I look for flow of movement, intended movement, or an expression in the eyes that I want to capture.